 |Accessibility of services||High because it is real-time||Low because of scheduled services.|

 |Programming models||Eucalyptus, Open Nebula, Open stack etc, for Iaas but no middleware exists.||Different middlewares are available such as Globus gLite, Unicore, etc.|

 |Interoperability||Vendor lock-in and integration are some issues||Easily deals with interoperability between providers.|

 Definition of Cloud computing

 Cloud computing is a modern computing paradigm which provides scalable and flexible IT infrastructure and essential services to the users through the internet.
-It enables omnipresent, convenient, on-demand network access to a shared pool of configurable computing resources such as networks, storage, servers, application, and services that can be immediately served as well as released with minimal management effort.
+It allows omnipresent, on-demand, convenient network access to a partitioned pool of configurable computing resources such as networks, services, storage, application and servers that can be immediately served as well as released with least managerial effort.

 It follows client-server architecture.
 Its billing method is effective where a user needs to pay according to the use or can be called as metered billing.
 The concept of virtualization is used in cloud, and it also uses a hypervisor (VM) through which user can run multiple operating systems.

 Services offered by cloud :